pjambet/blog/content/posts/railway-oriented-programming-scala.md

 layout: post
 highlight: false
 draft: false
 summary: Playing with the Railway Oriented Programming concepts in scala.
-Translating them from F# and seeing how we can adapt them to the Scala constructs.
+Translating them from F# and seeing how we can adapt them to Scala constructs.
 We will not mention Monads.
 I just did, but that was the only time.
 ---

 ## Intro